 Added in Fall 2019 for PY19 TRM v2.0.
 Updated in Winter 2020 for PY19 TRM v2.1.
-Added "rated capacity" to the capacity description for the PY21 TRM v1.0 to clarify that rated capacity instead of nominal capacity should be used in savings estimates.

 The early removal and recycling of a pre-existing inefficient window air conditioning unit and replacement with a new ENERGY STAR qualifying unit, or the installation of a new ENERGY STAR unit without recycling a previous unit through the program.
 This measure applies to ENERGY STAR dual inverter driven window AC systems.